Frequently asked questions

 -

-I am a PACFA registered Counsellor.
+I am a PACFA registered Clinical Counsellor.

-This means that I meet the high education and training standards set by the Psychotherapy and Counselling Federation of Australia and to remain active, I am required to meet minimum professional development activities and professional supervision hours each year.
+This means that I meet the high education and training standards set by the Psychotherapy and Counselling Federation of Australia and to remain registered, I am required to meet minimum professional development activities and professional supervision hours each year.

 -